 Guarantee Asset and Liability: The guarantee asset represents the fair value of the consideration received in exchange for the credit enhancement fee.
-The guarantee liability represents a financial guarantee to cover the second layer of any losses on loan sold to FHLB under the MPF 125 loan sales agreement.
-The guarantee liability value on day one is equivalent to the guarantee asset fair value which is the consideration for the credit enhancement.
+The guarantee liability represents a financial guarantee to cover the second layer of any losses on loans sold to FHLB under the MPF 125 loan sales agreement.
+The guarantee liability value on day one is equivalent to the guarantee asset fair value which is the consideration for the credit enhancement fee paid over the life of the loans.
 The liability is then carried at amortized cost.
 Significant inputs in the valuation analysis for the asset are Level 3, due to the nature of this asset and the lack of market quotes.
 The fair value of the guarantee asset is determined using a discounted cash flow model, for which significant unobservable inputs include assumed future prepayment rates ("CPR") and market discount rate (Level 3).
 An increase in prepayment rates or discount rate would generally reduce the estimated fair value of the guarantee asset.

-Mortgage Related Derivatives: Mortgage related derivatives include our Interest Rate Lock Commitments ("IRLC"), Forward Sale Commitments ("FSC") and the forward commitments on our Loans Held for Sale ("LHFS") pipeline.
-The fair value estimate is based on valuation models using market data from secondary market loan sales and direct contacts with third party investors as of the measurement date and pull through assumptions (Level 3).
-The FSC fair value estimate reflects the potential pair off fee associated with mandatory trades by using a market differential and pair off penalty assessed by the investor (Level 3).
+Mortgage Related Derivatives: Mortgage related derivatives include our IRLC, FSC, and the forward commitments on our loans held for sale pipeline.
+The fair value estimate of our IRLC is based on valuation models using market data from secondary market loan sales and direct contacts with third party investors as of the measurement date and pull through assumptions (Level 3).
+The FSC fair value estimate reflects the potential pair off fee associated with mandatory trades and is estimated by using a market differential and pair off penalty assessed by the investor (Level 3).

 The fair value estimate of the forward commitments is based on market prices of similar securities to the underlying MBS (Level 2).